 Punny Name: Most of the Toads have one, like the cook, Zess T., or the heavy eater, Heff T.

 Rags to Riches: A Rogueport resident named Lumpy will ask you for money to start an oil prospecting expedition to the Dry Dry Desert.
 He will strike it rich and come back as a wealthy entrepreneur to repay your investment threefold.
 (Give him 300 coins and you will receive 999 coins.)

 Luigi's team is even better.
 He's got a crispy floating squid, a living bomb that looks like a cherry, a disgruntled mechanic who builds roving death vehicles, a spacey actor, and a mysterious thing that must deliver a package.
 All of them are with Luigi to keep him from doing/not doing something or other.

 "Rashomon"-Style: In most cases, the story Luigi tells contrasts with the account given by the partner.
-Interestingly, only the very first account is irreconciliably contradicted by that of Luigi's partner (Blooey in this case)—and it's also impossible to take Blooey's account as complete truth, as it fails to explain how Luigi secured that second compass piece.
+Interestingly, only the second accountnote The first account has no partner to confirm or contradict the story Luigi tells is irreconciliably contradicted by that of Luigi's partner (Blooey in this case)—and it's also impossible to take Blooey's account as complete truth, as it fails to explain how Luigi secured that second compass piece.
 Mostly, the partners' conversations are used to reveal their real motivations for following Luigi around.